Martinrea International (TSE:MRE) PT Raised to C$19.00

 Insider Buying and Selling

-In other Martinrea International news, Director Robert Peter Edward Wildeboer acquired 8,500 shares of the company’s stock in a transaction that occurred on Wednesday, December 7th.
-The shares were purchased at an average price of C$11.87 per share, with a total value of C$100,895.00.
-Following the completion of the acquisition, the director now directly owns 548,500 shares of the company’s stock, valued at approximately C$6,510,695.
-13.53% of the stock is currently owned by corporate insiders.
+In other news, Director Robert Peter Edward Wildeboer acquired 8,500 shares of the firm’s stock in a transaction that occurred on Wednesday, December 7th.
+The stock was bought at an average cost of C$11.87 per share, for a total transaction of C$100,895.00.
+Following the acquisition, the director now directly owns 548,500 shares in the company, valued at C$6,510,695.
+13.53% of the stock is owned by company insiders.

 Martinrea International Inc designs, develops, manufactures, and sells metal parts, assemblies and modules, fluid management systems, and aluminum products primarily to the automotive industry in North America, Europe, and internationally.
 It offers engine blocks, transmissions, cases, housings, oil coolers, hoses, tube assemblies, oil fillers, tubes, indicators, oil pick-up screens and pipes, heater hose inlets and outlets, and electric motor housings; and front horizontal, rear suspension, and front vertical modules.